Early childhood education reimagined. The best place to start is the Finnish!

 We’ve done the hard work; the specialist education research, developed the curriculum, lesson plans and academic structure; the design, fit-out, style guides; the marketing, advertising and PR templates; developed the additional income streams through enrichment programs, summer and winter camps; designed the management software and mobile apps; institutionalised training of teachers, and so much more.

-Last time we counted there were over a hundred ways we help franchisees get started and make a successful business.
+Last time we counted there were dozens of ways we help franchisees get started and make a successful business.
 Here’s an overview of the ten key areas:

 Spirit, tenacity, and commitment are the most important attributes.
 We look for people with a positive outlook who want to change the (education) world and make a major contribution to their communities.
 The kind of people who like to make money, but like to sleep well at night knowing that they are doing something that will benefit generations to come.